Marketing

 Introduce your massage business by crafting a compelling story that highlights your expertise, services, and unique selling points.
 Utilize social media, local community events, and partnerships with related businesses to share your story.
 Offer special promotions to first-time clients to encourage trials and build your client base.

-Get noticed by potential massage clients by leveraging social media, local advertising, and partnerships with health-related businesses.
+Get noticed and attract new massage clients by leveraging social media, local advertising, and partnerships with health-related businesses.
 Offer informative workshops or free initial consultations.
 Engage in community events and wellness fairs.
 Consistently deliver quality content and services to build a strong, recognizable brand.

 Seven is the magic number for converting a prospect into a customer.
 If that seems daunting, it’s not as hard as you might think.
 You don’t have to actually meet potential clients 7 times.
 You just need to pass through their periphery.